Best Composting Toilets for Off-Grid Cabins

 Does a Composting Toilet Smell?

-The most common question we encounter at Waterless Toilet Shop is: “Will it smell?”
-There are even phrases ingrained in the language from the days when old-time outhouses, especially in the summer heat, were notorious for their odors, leading to the saying about going to “the far end of the yard” due to the necessity to place the outhouse as far away as possible.
+The most common question we at Waterless Toilet Shop encounter is: “Does it smell?”
+There are even phrases ingrained in the language from the days when old-time outhouses, especially in the summer heat, were notorious for their odors, leading to the saying about going to “the far end of the yard” for toilet due to the necessity to place the outhouse as far away as possible.

 Fortunately, times have changed for the better.
 A composting toilet can actually be more odor-free than a traditional flush toilet.
 It’s now feasible to place a composting toilet close to other buildings or even inside.
 Proper planning is crucial so that the design, configuration, and installation meet the specific usage needs.